-No amounts have been provided at 31 March 2023 (2022: £nil) and no expense was recognised during the year (2022: £nil) in respect of bad or doubtful debts for any related party transactions.
+No amounts have been provided at 31 March 2024 (2023: £nil) and no expense was recognised during the year (2023: £nil) in respect of bad or doubtful debts for any related party transactions.

+25 Fair value of financial instruments

-19. Information relating to financial instruments and the management of risk a) Fair value disclosures
+a) Fair value disclosures

-The following is an analysis of the Company's financial instruments at the balance sheet date comparing the carrying value included in the balance sheet with the fair value of those instruments at that date.
+The information provided in this note shows an analysis of the Company's financial instruments at the statement of financial position date comparing the carrying value included in the statement of financial position with the fair value of those instruments at that date.
 None of the Company's financial instruments have quoted prices.
 Consequently, the following techniques have been used to determine fair values as follows:

-- cash and cash equivalents approximates to the carrying value because of the short maturity of these instruments; - transmission owner asset based on the net present value of discounted cash flows; - current borrowings approximates to the carrying value because of the short maturity of these instruments; - non-current borrowings based on the carrying amount in respect of variable rate loans and in respect of the EIB fixed rate loan and unsecured 9.9% loan notes 2032 it is based on the net present value of discounted cash flows; - derivative financial instruments based on the net present value of discounted cash flows; - financial instrument receivables and payables approximates to the carrying value because of the short maturity of these instruments; and - decommissioning provision approximates to carrying value.
+- cash and cash equivalents approximates to the carrying value because of the short maturity of these instruments: - transmission owner asset based on the net present value of discounted cash flows; - current borrowings approximates to the carrying value because of the short maturity of these instruments: - non-current borrowings based on the carrying amount in respect of variable rate loans and in respect of the EIB fixed rate loan and unsecured 8.21% loan notes 2033 it is based on the net present value of discounted cash flows - derivative financial instruments based on the net present value of discounted cash flows;